bhargavaparoksham/samsarah-frontend/README.md

-# Samsarah is a financial social network on Ethereum (WIP)
+# Samsarah is a financial social network on Ethereum (WIP).

 This is a [Next.js](https://nextjs.org/) project.